Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Experiments

 \subsubsection{Experiment design}

-In Section~\ref{sec:myopic_stage_nash}, we showed that if agents myopically learn to predict opponents' next actions and then best respond to those predictions, the realized play path eventually converges to a stage-game $\varepsilon$-Nash equilibrium.
-SCoT \citep{akata2025playing} operationalizes precisely such a predict--then--act rule, making it a natural empirical test of the theory.
+In Section~\ref{sec:myopic_stage_nash}, we showed that if agents myopically learn to predict opponents' next actions and then best respond to those predictions, the realized path eventually converges to a stage-game $\varepsilon$-Nash equilibrium.
+SCoT \citep{akata2025playing} operationalizes precisely such a predict--then--act rule.

-To evaluate this prediction, we simulate repeated interaction in each benchmark game described in Section~\ref{ssec:expSetup}.
-Two identical copies of the same model interact in symmetric self-play for $T=200$ rounds with perfect monitoring of actions and payoffs.
-No communication channel is available beyond the public history of previous actions and realized payoffs.
-Each model conditions its round-$t$ decision only on the observed interaction history up to round $t-1$.